 Hashish addiction

-Hashish is a plant derivative substance, extracted from the trichomes, flowers, and fragments of leaves and stems of the cannabis plant.
-It contains tetrahydrocannabinol (THC), which is the same active ingredients found in marijuana, but at a much higher concentration (up to 15% in hashish as compared to 5% in marijuana).
+Hashish addiction is a plant derivative substance, extracted from the trichomes, flowers, and fragments of leaves and stems of the cannabis plant.
+It contains tetrahydrocannabinol (THC), which is the same active ingredient found in marijuana, but at a much higher concentration (up to 15% in hashish as compared to 5% in marijuana).
 Hash oil is another substance produced by solvent extraction of hashish/marijuana and ends up having even a higher dose of THC.

 Based on the way it is prepared, it comes in various forms and preparations.
 Hash oil comes as a golden syrupy-like substance.
 Hash is typically consumed by smoking or ingestion, but the effects are much faster and stronger when smoked due to faster entry into the bloodstream through the lungs.
 How does hashish work?
 The active substance of hashish, THC acts by binding to cannabinoid receptors in the neurons, which results in physical, emotional, and cognitive effects.